JoeyFitzpatrick/trunks.nvim/doc/trunks.md

 There are other UIs for which these "open file" keymaps are added as well.

 # Special Commands
-Some git commands that are often used, or are normally cumbersome to use, are handled differently than just running the command in terminal mode.
-This typically means opening a buffer that serves as a UI for the command.
+Some git commands benefit from a tighter integration with the editor.
+These are handled differently than just running the command in terminal mode.
+This typically means opening a buffer that serves as a UI for the command, but not always (for instance, `mergetool` and `grep` open the quickfix list).
 Here are the special commands:
 * `:G blame`
 * `:G branch`
 * `:G commit`
 * `:G difftool`
+* `:G grep`
 * `:G log`
 * `:G mergetool`
 * `:G reflog`